sunng87/handlebars-rust/README.md

 syntax](https://handlebarsjs.com), it is recommended to walk through their introduction first.

-Check `render` example in the source tree.
+Check the `render` example in the source tree.
 The example shows you how
 to:

 * Create a `Handlebars` registry and register the template from files;